IFLA and the BnF

 In order to achieve its goals, IFLA has established Special Interest Sections and Groups tasked with encouraging and coordinating professionals’ work in sectors corresponding to specific types of institutions (national libraries, art libraries, etc.), professional occupations (bibliography, cataloguing, conservation, etc.) and thematic activities (press, artificial intelligence, etc.).
 The members of these Groups are elected by their peers for a fixed term.

-Coordinated by Anaïs Basse, International Relations Department, the BnF’s presence in IFLA is as follows:
+Coordinated by Camille Ferrari, European and International Engagement, the BnF’s presence in IFLA is as follows:

-President of the Professional Division F and member of the Professional Council
+President of the Professional Division A and member of the Professional Council

 Bibliography Section